 SHVS buyers also get the option of Suzuki's ALLGRIP 'AUTO' four-wheel drive system.
 First introduced in Swift, this is a well proven and simple fully automatic and permanent four-wheel drive layout which transfers additional torque to the rear wheels when required via a viscous coupling.
 Enhancements to the Ignis ALLGRIP system include Hill Descent Control and Grip Control.
 Grip Control activates on slippery surfaces at speeds of less than 18mph.
 Once switched on by the driver, it focuses torque on the driven wheels that have grip and will quickly apply braking to the wheel that is spinning.

-Inside, the cabin is dominated by a large infotainment screen which looks rather stuck onto the middle of the dash - though that's presumably an intentional styling device.
+Inside this improved model, the fascia now gets gunmetal grey or blue accents matched to updated grey or blue seat upholsteries.
+The instrument panel now features a newly designed meter cluster and has been updated with black and white contrast touches.
+As before, the cabin is dominated by a large infotainment screen which looks rather stuck onto the middle of the dash - though that's presumably an intentional styling device.
 The rounded shape of the air-conditioning system's panel is nice and the distinctive instrument cluster design gives the cabin environment a more futuristic look than you'd find in other Suzukis.

-This model's all-new platform has helped the designers in minimising the size of the engine compartment which has enabled them to maximise the space available for cabin occupants and luggage.
+This model's stiff, sophisticated platform has helped the designers in minimising the size of the engine compartment which has enabled them to maximise the space available for cabin occupants and luggage.
 That means there's more legroom in the rear than you might expect from a car of this size.
 There's more luggage pace too, 267-litres in standard models or 204-litres in 4WD 'ALLGRIP' variants.
 This, combined with the ability to fold down the rear seatbacks, makes it possible to accommodate a wide variety of luggage.

 Buyers get a choice of 11 colours with full personalisation options available for both exterior and interior trim.
 As for equipment, well six airbags, air conditioning, a DAB Radio and Bluetooth all come fitted as standard on all Ignis models.
 The SZ-T variant adds sliding rear seats, satellite navigation, a rear view camera, wheel arch extensions, side mouldings and roof rails and 16-inch alloy wheels.
 If you can stretch to the top SZ5, you'll get auto air conditioning, LED headlights with LED daytime running lights, Dual Camera Brake Support and Cruise Control.